daniuher/nbgrader_custom/README.md

 4. You will be asked if you want to download the assignments from our private repository.
 Choose *y*.
 Course ID will be required.

-## Step-by-step operating guide
-The created course folder can be stored wherever on the computer, however the file hierarchy within the course folder needs to remain unchannged and is to be followed. <br /> <br />
+The created course root folder can be stored wherever on the computer, however the file hierarchy within the course root folder needs to remain unchannged and is to be followed. <br /> <br />
 **Source** folder
 > Containg the master versions of the assignments.
 The master versions are created according to the [official documentation](https://nbgrader.readthedocs.io/en/stable/user_guide/creating_and_grading_assignments.html)